noahweasley/TuneME-frontend/README.md

 * **main**: contains the specific UI controllers / screens in which the user is likely to spend most of their time on.
 * **util**: contains program specific utility classes, methods, ...

+## Collaboration Rules

+1. Method chaining are not allowed.
+2. Chaining are allowed only if the builder pattern is involved.
+3. Code formatting should follow the one that is set for this project.